 When it comes to social media, young drivers are of course different from older ones.
 Younger generations are used to receiving information, watching news stories and following the ones they adore online.
 That is how Ocon, Gasly, Verstappen and others are different.
 It is clear that these drivers are more fluent in using Instagram, Snapchat and Twitter.

 Of course, social media is an important tool in creating each driver’s image.
 But youngsters appear more natural and alive through their social accounts than others.
-They post pictures and stories in Instagram, like and reply to tweets on Twitter and put their lives online making fans more of friends for them.
+They post pictures and stories on Instagram, like and reply to tweets on Twitter and put their lives online making fans more friends for them.
 They are more consistent and they use such things as “going live” where they just chat with the followers.
 Have you ever watched any of these lives from Esteban Ocon from his training camp?
 If not, you are definitely missing out.

 Looking at the four-time world champion, a real star going to fashion shows and making paid partnerships is different from looking at a boy who is just like many others.